 There are contact lenses, and then there are contact lenses.
 While standard soft lenses offer a good level of comfort and visual clarity, Orthokeratology (ortho-k) contact lenses provide complete visual clarity while eliminating the need for any daytime eyewear.
 Ortho-k is an excellent choice for just about anyone who wishes to spend their days free of contact lenses or prescription eyeglasses, such as athletes, students, performers and those who work outdoors.
 Ortho-k lenses are also used to manage myopia progression in children, one of the most popular uses of these customized contact lenses.
 If you’re ready to upgrade to ortho-k contact lenses, contact our doctors today.

 The Ortho-K Difference

-Why Does Ortho-K Cost More?
+Why Does Ortho-K Cost More Than Standard Lenses?

-The Cost Of Better Vision
+The Cost of Better Vision